 #5.
 Deep Freeze: A Byzantine Winter Festival

 Enjoy some cool winter fun!
 Go ice skating with free skate rentals, enjoy live music and dance lessons with Sugar Swing Ballroom, and get a bit to eat at the concession.
-Events are free and for all ages on Saturday's from noon to 4pm.
-Everyone is welcome, you do not need to be a member of the host community league to attend.
+Events are free and for all ages.
+Dancing Everyone is welcome!
+Skating and dance lessons take place on select Saturdays and Sundays in January and February from 1 p.m. to 4 p.m.

 #7.
 Check Out the Edmonton Public Library

-With one in every community visiting the library is the perfect afternoon indoor activity to do with you kids.
+With a library in every community, visiting the library is the perfect afternoon indoor activity to do with your kids.
 Let them pick out a new bedtime story for you to check out.
-If you check the website of your local library they often have free events like story times, crafting, etc. Hint: in the meantime indulge yourself with some free magazines.
+If you check the website of your local branch, they often have free events like story times, crafting, etc. Hint: In the meantime, indulge in some free magazines.
 Score!

 #8.
 Boardwalk Ice on Whyte Festival

-Experience amazing ice carvings, music, art, food, beverages and special activities throughout Old Strathcona during Boardwalk Ice on Whyte, January 24-27 & January 31-February 3, 2019.
+Experience amazing ice carvings, music, art, food, beverages and special activities throughout Old Strathcona during Boardwalk Ice on Whyte, January 3 to February 2, 2020.
 Admission is $4 for children 2 to 13 years old, free for under 2, and $7 per adult.
-While this event hovers the $5 limit this article is sticking to, it's totally worth it!
+Alternatively, a Family Pack is $20 for two adults and two children.

 #9.
 Catch a Cheap Movie at Cineplex Odeon for $2.99 Family Favourites